RobinMalfait/HoGent-Samenvattingen/2de-jaar/semester-I/Besturingssystemen.md

     if (s.count < 0)
     {
         place this process in s.queue;
-        block this proes (must also set s.flag to 0)
+        block this process (must also set s.flag to 0) }
-    }
 }